barbmariana/mensagemOculta/README.md

-# Mensagem Oculta - Secrate Message 💻
+# Mensagem Oculta - Secret Message 💻
 Encoder calculator - Caesar's cipher and Base64.
 This was the second individual project for Resilia Full Stack Webdeveloper bootcamp.